CAIDA/libbgpstream/docs/doxygen/static/arch.md

 Plugins{#arch_plugins}
 =======

+@todo talk about how the run-time options work

 Corsaro has been designed to facilitate the easy addition of packet analysis logic.
 This is implemented by a set of plugins that each contain some specific logic for analyzing packets and generated aggregated output.